 An attorney familiar with the law of the United States will be needed for an estate plan.
 Creating a solid and legally binding plan on how to protect family assets from the U.S. Federal Estate Tax laws is extremely important.

-If you or your family member owns property outside the U.S., contact our McKinney international estate planning lawyers at The Willingham Law Firm, PC to schedule your initial consultation today.
+If you or your family member owns property outside the U.S., contact our McKinney international estate planning lawyers at Willingham & Galvan to schedule your initial consultation today.